drj11/zontem0/intro.md

 from a thermometer than from an orbiting microwave sensor, or mud from the bottom of a lake.
 Estimates from meteorological stations remain important.

+Throughout the 20th Century estimates of global temperature change have gone through a sequence of sophistication and elaboration.
+Hand calculations using networks of a few hundred meteorological stations [CALLENDAR1938] [MITCHELL1963] progressed to processing thousands of stations with digital computers [HANSENETAL1981].
+Estimates have been improved further by: removing non-climatic sources of variation [HANSENETAL1999] [MENNEWILLIAMS2009]; incorporating temperature variations from the sea surface [HANSENETAL1996]; improving digital databases of climate data [LAWRIMOREETAL2011]; using daily data [ROHDEETAL2013];
+careful reconstruction of individual metereological station records [BROMWICHETAL2013]; hybrid interpolation of satellite data with sparse metereological station data [COWTANWAY2014].
+These improvements have generally reduced uncertainties [BROHANETAL2006] and produced increasingly refined maps of temperature change.

+I welcome these improvements to our collective understanding of global historical temperature change, but I recognise that they come at a price.
+Collectively they raise the barrier to understanding how we make conclusions about global historical temperature change.
+The purpose of this study is not to create a new more sophisticated estimate with smaller errors bars.
+The purpose of this study is to show a simple method for creating a reasonable estimate of global historical temperature change.